qt-creator/qt-creator/tests/manual/docker/README.md

 For testing:

+- Optional: Set QT_LOGGING_RULES=qtc.docker.device=true
+  This will show a large part of the communication with the docker CLI client.

-- build docker containers from this directory (tests/manual/docker) by running ./build.sh.
+- Build docker containers from this directory (tests/manual/docker) by running ./build.sh.
 This builds a docker image containing a Desktop Qt build setup (including compiler etc) and second docker image container containing a run environment without the build tools, but e.g. with gdb